rcg4u/nerd-delay/README.md

 Nerd Delay is a WordPress plugin designed to optimize your website by deferring or asynchronously loading scripts, optimizing CSS, and improving Core Web Vitals.
 This plugin helps enhance your site's performance and user experience.

+## Description
+Nerd Delay optimizes WordPress sites by deferring or asynchronously loading scripts, optimizing CSS, and improving Core Web Vitals.
+It now includes optional `.htaccess` optimizations for enhanced performance and security.

 ## Plugin Information

 - **Plugin Name:** Nerd Delay